hiz1/ofxImageNode/README.md

 A simple image node for OpenFrameworks.

-This is an ofNode which can set image pointer or load image file with/without cache.
+ofxImageNode is an ofNode which can set image pointer or load image file with/without cache.

+ofxSpriteNode is an extension of ofxImageNode. it can be used to display an image which has some pattern.